catalystneuro/hnasko-lab-to-nwb/src/hnasko_lab_to_nwb/lotfi_2025/notes.md

 * in **TS** (AP -1.25, ML +/-2.9, DV -3.25).

 --> From matlab code we can extract information on the targeted subregion per subject --> What indicator used in SNc? injection location?
+In the paper is mentioned a fiber implanted in SNc but no signal from that in the data

 ####  Optogenetic Stimulation
 150-200 nl of AAV5-Syn-FLEX-ChrimsonR-tdTomato (4 – 8.5e12 vg/ml, Addgene 62723) was injected in: